-- The Pyramid International Laboratory Research Center lies in Lobuche researching weather.
-Moreover, they help with communication for the rescue operation.
+- The Pyramid International Laboratory Research Center lies in Lobuche, researching weather.
+Moreover, they help with communication for rescue operations.

 Day 8: Trek to Gorakshep and hike to Everest Base Camp

-Gorakshep is a combination of two words, Gorak; the raven and Shep; The Sherpas.
-It says that Sherpas were the first person to see dead Himalayan Ravens in that region.
-Hence, they named it after that incident.
-It is also the end place for EBC and Kalapatthar.
+The name Gorakshep is a combination of two words, Gorak, which means raven, and Shep, which refers to the Sherpa people.
+According to local legend, the Sherpas were the first to spot dead Himalayan Ravens in the area, and they named the place Gorakshep after that incident.
+It is also the final destination for treks to both Everest Base Camp and Kalapatthar.

 9th Day: Trek to Pheriche

 After reaching EBC, our trekking party also decided to visit Kalapatthar, which was at 5550 m and took us around two hours to reach.
 From this vantage point, we could take in the breathtaking panoramic view of the mountains from every angle.
 Despite the low temperature, we relished the stunning vistas more than at EBC.